IMS Health hires JPMorgan to lead IPO: sources

 IMS Health provides prescription data to the pharmaceutical industry, medical device makers, government agencies and other companies in the healthcare sector.
 Founded in 1954, the company has over 5,000 clients and operates in more than 100 countries according to its website.

+IMS Health has been highly acquisitive, buying 11 other companies since its 2010 leveraged buyout, according to its website.
+Five of these - Pygargus, Incential Software, 360 Vantage, Semantelli and Appature - were acquired just this year.
+The acquisition of Pygargus, a life sciences advisory and analytics firm based in Sweden, was announced last week.

-The company has posted lackluster revenue growth since 2009, yet cost cuts, acquisitions and restructuring initiatives have enabled it to grow its free cash flow, after capital expenditures, to more than $150 million this year, according to Moody’s Investors Service Inc.
+The company has posted lackluster revenue growth since 2009, yet these acquisitions, cost cuts and restructuring initiatives have enabled it to grow its free cash flow, after capital expenditures, to more than $150 million this year, according to Moody’s Investors Service Inc.

 Its private equity owners have taken advantage of the strong cash flow to draw $1.95 billion in dividends from the company in the last 14 months by having it borrow, according to Moody‘s.